timihendrix33/session-3-in-class/readme.md

 })
 ```

 We’re done setting up MongoDB.
-Now, let’s create a collection to store content for our application.
+Start the server using `nodemon app.js` and make sure you don't get any errors.

-A collection is a named location to store data.
+Now, let’s create a collection - a named location to store data - to store content for our application.

-We can create the collection by using the string entries while calling MongoDB’s db.collection() method.
-While creating the entries collection, we can also save our first entry into MongoDB with the save method simultaneously.
+We can create the collection by using the string `entries` while calling MongoDB’s db.collection() method.
+Since a collection is created if it doesn't already exist we can save our first entry into the database while using the `save` method.

-Once we’re done saving, we have to redirect the user somewhere (or they’ll be stuck waiting forever for our server to move).
-In this case, we’re going to redirect them back to /, which causes their browsers to reload.
+Also, once we’re done saving, we have to redirect the user somewhere (or they’ll be stuck waiting for our server to go the `/entries` which doesn't exist except as a post route).
+In this case, we’re going to redirect them back to `/`.

 ```js
 app.post('/entries', (req, res) => {
   db.collection('entries').save(req.body, (err, result) => {
     if (err) return console.log(err)
     console.log('saved to database')
     res.redirect('/')
   })
 })
 ```

-Now, if you enter something into the <form> element, you’ll be able to see an entry in your MongoDB collection.
+Now enter something into the <form> element and you’ll be able to see an entry in your MongoDB collection.

 ####Showing entries to users

 We have to do two things to show the entries stored in MongoLab to our users.

 1. Get entries from MongoLab
-2. Use a template engine to display the entries
+2. Use a some form of dynamic html (a template engine) to display the entries

 We can get the entries from MongoLab by using the find method that’s available in the collection method.